Captain Boomerang: George "Digger" Harkness

+In the Blackest Night crossover, his remains are reanimated as a member of the Black Lantern Corps, and he joins the reanimated Jack and Janet Drake, John and Mary Grayson, Tony Zucco, and the original Batman's deceased rogues gallery members in an attempt to kill Batman and Red Robin.
+Digger manages to escape and join in the mass battle against the heroes where he is brought back to life and rejuvenated.
+He appears confused as to what is going on before being knocked out by the Flash.

-Captain Boomerang is at one point contacted by the Entity, who instructs him to throw a boomerang at Dawn Granger.
+Following his resurrection, Captain Boomerang is at one point contacted by the Life Entity, who instructs him to throw a boomerang at Dawn Granger.
 After seeing the vision, his powers go out of control, causing him to attack everyone, including his fellow Rogues.
 Afterwards, Captain Boomerang sneaks into Iron Heights, where Professor Zoom is locked up.
 Boomerang releases him, in hopes that Zoom might help him better understand his version of the Entity's message.
-However, Professor Zoom refused to answer and escaped as Digger was confronted by the Rogues.
-Captain Cold beats up Digger for freeing Professor Zoom, then Digger explains to him the importance of the Entity's message.
+However, Zoom refused to answer and escaped as Digger was confronted by the Rogues.
+Captain Cold beats up Digger for freeing Zoom, then Digger explains to him the importance of the Entity's message.
 Later, Captain Boomerang is contacted once again by the Entity, who tells him that he must complete his task, prompting Digger to travel to Star City forest, which by now is surrounded by a white barrier.
 While there, Captain Boomerang discovers that he is the only one who can enter the forest.
 Within the forest, Captain Boomerang finds Dawn and throws a boomerang at her.
 Hawk, however, fails to catch the boomerang and instead, the boomerang is caught by Deadman, who ended up dying in the process and Hawk is left to knock Captain Boomerang unconscious.
 After the Entity proclaims Captain Boomerang has completed his task, and his life is restored to him, the Entity reveals to them that the boomerang was part of a plan to free Hawk from his role as an avatar of war from the Lords of Chaos: his act of saving Dawn would have broken the hold the Lords of Chaos have on Hawk and allow Hank to be true to himself.

-In the aftermath of Brightest Day, Captain Boomerang lost his White Lantern abilities.
-However, as he seeks out a way to regain this lost power, he is prevented by Red Robin, who is stalking him.
-During the struggle, Red Robin, who had lost his father due to Captain Boomerang, allows him to live and leaves him in police custody.